Flotomate/product_docs/source/admin/admin-asset-management/custom-asset-type.rst

     :align: center
     :alt: figure 134.3

-Flotomate allows you to add custom Asset Sub-Types in the Asset Type Hierarchy.
+Motadata allows you to add custom Asset Sub-Types in the Asset Type Hierarchy.
 You can create sub-types up to two levels.

 To add an Asset Type: